OpenEars: free speech recognition and speech synthesis for the iPhone

 What to add to your header:

-Add the following to your implementation (the .m file): Under the @implementation keyword at the top:
+First, add the following to your implementation (the .m file): Under the @implementation keyword at the top:

 How to use the class methods: